OCA/multi-company/account_invoice_inter_company/README.rst

 To configure this module, you need to go to the menu *Settings > General Settings*, go to the tab *Companies / Inter Company OCA features*

-You now have access to other checks *Common Product Catalog* and *Invoice Auto Validation*.
+You now have access to other options *Intercompany user for invoices* and *Invoice Auto Validation*.

 To customize products sharing don't hesitate to override
 \_compute_share_product() in res.company model.